 Today, I am humbled to serve on the board of directors.
 It is my honor to continue to serve the place that changed the trajectory of my life, to keep spreading the Good News and to give hope to those who need it most.
 People like me.

 Tammy Thomas is the Senior VP/Director of Affordable Housing at CUB Bank in Shelbyville.
 With a background in affordable housing for over 30 years, Tammy has a passion for helping others both in their physical needs and their spiritual.
 A native of Monticello (Wayne County), KY, Tammy and her family have lived in Shelbyville since 1990.
 She and her husband Tony are active members of Simpsonville Baptist Church.
-Their daughter Madison is a senior in college at the University of Memphis.
+Their daughter, Madison, lives in Memphis and works as a teacher for special needs adults.

 In addition to serving on the Awake Ministries’ Board, Jim Smith is a founding member of Open Door of Hope.
-As a realtor and local businessman, Jim is active in community service, and serves as a deacon at Highland Baptist Church.
-He and his wife Teresa have been married for over forty years and enjoy spoiling their eight grandchildren.
+Jim is a retired realtor and local businessman who stays active in community service.
+He serves as a deacon at Highland Baptist Church and in various positions in Shelby Baptist Association of Churches.
+He also serves on the North Shelby Water Company Board of Directors and on the Shelby County Suburban Fire District Board of Trustees.
+He and his wife Teresa have been married for fifty years and enjoy spoiling their eight grandchildren.

 Joanna Lynch is the Director of Grants and Contracts at Jefferson Community and Technical College.
 With a broad knowledge of economic and community development, she has been instrumental in facilitating financial and other assistance to Awake Ministries.
 Joanna attends Southeast Christian Church where she is active in children’s ministry.